dantevil/mood-playlist/README.md

 - Clone the repo:
 git clone https://github.com/your-username/mood-playlist.git
 - Install dependencies for Flask and React
-- Configure your Spotify API credentials in .env
+- Configure your Spotify API credentials in spotify_analysis.py file
 - Run the development server and enjoy the mood-curated beats!